Refuge (United Kingdom charity): History

 Refuge was founded by Erin Pizzey.

 Erin Pizzey opened the modern world's first refuge for women and children escaping domestic violence, in Chiswick, west London, in 1971.
 In 1979, the organisation became a registered charity, changing its name from Chiswick Women's Aid to Chiswick Family Rescue.
 In 1993, the charity changed its name to Refuge, reflecting its growing national status.
 This followed a funding crisis in 1992 when the charity faced closure, before Sandra Horley made a personal appeal to Diana, Princess of Wales who made a donation and several private visits to the charity's shelters, raising its profile.

 In 1997, three of the charity's trustees resigned in a controversy over one of their number's links to a group associated with false memory syndrome.

 Exiling of Founder

-Pizzey has been the subject of boycotts due to her reaching conclusions that conflict with Refuge's mission as an organization dedicated to women and children.
-Pizzey concluded that most domestic violence is reciprocal and that women are as capable of violence as men .The escalation of these boycotts into threats is what eventually led to her exile from the UK.
-Pizzey has claimed that the threats were from militant feminists.
-She is now banned from Refuge.